Illusions (Pike novel): Plot summary

 Laurel invites Tamani to spend Thanksgiving at her house.
 Tamani gets along well with her parents and asks Laurel when she will come back to Avalon.
 Laurel admits she's conflicted, liking both the academy and the prospect of human university; mirroring how she cares about both David and Tamani.
 Tamani makes clear he doesn't expect Laurel to make her decision him right away, and she kisses him.
 Chelsea arrives and quizzes Tamani again as Laurel continues to try and identify what's in the blue powder; she can't figure out the main ingredient.
 Tamani leaves to go to Yuki's house and hears her on the phone, saying that she has been trying to do something and that she knows 'the old man' can do it, but she can't yet.
 Yuki asks Tamani if she is his girlfriend, then kisses him.

 The winter formal is approaching, and the six once again go as a group, with David and Laurel going as friends.
 Laurel realises that the main ingredient in the blue powder was a faerie blossom, but it can't have been Yuki's.
 Tamani realises that Klea must be a Fall faerie, and she's been working with the trolls, including Barnes.
 At school, Laurel gets another painful headache and sees Yuki watching her, and begins to wonder if Yuki is the cause.
 Chelsea confesses she is breaking up with Ryan, having realised she'd only been happy dating him because David had been happy with Laurel.
 At the dance, Yuki tells Tamani that Klea hadn't wanted her to come, but she insisted.
 She adds that she is supposed to leave tomorrow and she isn't supposed to come back.

 Tamani's phone rings and he excuses himself to answer it.
 Shar and the other sentries raided the cabin that was hidden by the blue powder, and Tamani is annoyed that they did it without him.
 Shar tells him that the cabin was empty, save for two dead trolls; the two trolls that Aaron and Tamani saw a month earlier.
 Irritated, Tamani tries to hang up, but has to remove his glove to work the touchscreen.
 He tells Laurel and the others about the cabin, and Laurel notices he has pollen on his hands.
 This means Yuki is a Winter faerie, and she has known Laurel and Tamani are faeries all along.
-Tamani tells Laurel to call Shar, then asks Yuki to come back to his home, since it's her last night before she leaves.
+Tamani tells Laurel to call Shar, then asks Yuki to come back to his home, since it is her last night before she leaves.
 She agrees.
 Shar and the sentries, as well as David and Chelsea, arrive before Tamani and Yuki.
 Tamani tricks Yuki into walking into a circle of salt—extremely dangerous and forbidden magic—which traps her and her power, and David ties her to a chair.
 Chelsea unties the knot at Yuki's back to reveal a Winter blossom, and Tamani silently prays for help.